American Life: Recording and mixing

-For "Hollywood", he used a drum kit and percussion from an E-mu Emulator and also added extra drum sounds to give the song an old, disco vibe.
+For "Hollywood", he used a drum kit and percussion from an E-mu Emulator and added extra drum sounds to give the song an old, disco vibe.
 Wanting to have a loud bass synth sound, Ahmadzaï used a Nord Lead synthesizer with lot of filtering manipulations.
 But he faced problems with it, so he used a Yamaha O2R mixer.
 He did not want "Hollywood" to sound like the music being played at the nightclubs, so he recorded Madonna's vocals with heavy compression in her headphones.
 Two machines were used for the vocal editing in "Hollywood".
 Madonna preferred the Antares Auto-Tune plug in, while Ahmadzaï chose an AMS pitch shifter.
 Madonna wanted Auto-Tune because she wanted "Hollywood" to have a more dance-like feel to it, although Ahmadzaï was against it.
 The track "I'm So Stupid" had gentle vocals, then the singing was frozen using a Roland VP-9000.
 When Madonna sings "Aaaaaahhhhhh", the vocals freeze and the process sounds natural, but in reality is not.
 When it came to adding the beats, he experimented by programming the drums in Logic Pro and changing the timing of the beats.
 The producer combines different samples of songs from his own collections and keeps on trying until something new is developed.
-The mixing for the tracks was done by Mark "Spike" Stent at the Westlake Recording Studios at West Hollywood, California, while Tim Young did the mastering of the songs at Metropolis Studios in London.
+The mixing for the tracks was done by Mark "Spike" Stent at the Westlake Recording Studios at West Hollywood, California, while Tim Young mastered the songs at Metropolis Studios in London.
 Michael Colombier did the string arrangement with Geoff Foster acting as the strings engineer, conducting at AIR Studios.

-Music and lyrics
+Composition

-"'Mother and Father' is a way to free me from the pain caused by my mother's death, but without putting myself a medal for finding my way in life without even asking for compassion just because I went through a hard time.
+Mother and Father' is a way to free me from the pain caused by my mother's death, but without putting myself a medal for finding my way in life without even asking for compassion just because I went through a hard time.
 Neither using it as an excuse, as: 'I'm rebel because I had suffered a hard time when I was a child'.
 All these excuses are rubbish because in the end you have to be responsible for your own actions."

-— —Madonna discusses the track "Mother and Father".